-Bradley Beal returns, but Wizards fall flat and snap five-game winning streak
+Bradley Beal returns, but Wizards fall flat, and five-game winning streak is snapped

 But midway through the period, the change of pace — and Washington’s increased frustration when good shots wouldn’t fall — allowed Charlotte’s shooters to get comfortable and pick up speed.
 Kelly Oubre Jr. carved his former team into pieces with nine points on 3-for-3 shooting, a block and a steal in less than seven minutes on court.

-“[The zone is] something we talked about at shoot-around, we knew they were going to go to it, we walked through some things and for the most part, it wasn’t bad.
-It’s the fact that when you get those open looks and they don’t go down, it has a compounding effect,” Coach Wes Unseld Jr. said. " … We just have to calm down and get accustomed to seeing it, because more and more teams are going to do it.
+“[The zone is] something we talked about at shoot-around.
+We knew they were going to go to it, we walked through some things, and for the most part, it wasn’t bad.
+It’s the fact that when you get those open looks and they don’t go down, it has a compounding effect,” Coach Wes Unseld Jr. said. “. . .
+We just have to calm down and get accustomed to seeing it because more and more teams are going to do it.
 There’s a good chance we’ll see it tomorrow.
 We have to be ready for it.”

 Beal led the Wizards with 24 points and seven assists.
 Gafford was one shy of a career high with 20 points, 16 of which came in the first half, and nine rebounds.